AriFordsham/GHCWiki/type-functions-syntax.md

 == Representation of associated types ==

 We add type declarations to class declarations and instance declarations by a new field, of type `[LTyClDecl]`, to both `TyClDecl.ClassDecl` (known by the field name `tcdATs`) and `TyClDecl.InstDecl`.
-For classes, this new field contains values constructed from `TyData`, `TyFunction`, and `TySynonym`, whereas for instances, we only have `TyData` and `TySynonym`.
-This is due to (a) `TyData` representing both signatures and definitions of associated data types (whereas the two are split into `TyFunction` and `TySynonym` for associated synonyms) and (b) associated synonyms having default definitions, which associated data types do not possess.
+For classes, this new field contains values constructed from `TyFamily` and `TySynonym` (for synonym defaults), whereas for instances, we have `TyData` and `TySynonym`.

 == Representation of equational constraints ==